 Other notable performers and alumni include Randy Jones (later the cowboy in The Village People), Clay Aiken (platinum-selling recording artist), Anthony Roth Costanzo (made his debut as Prospero in “The Enchanted Island” at the Metropolitan Opera in 2012), and Laurel Harris (Elphaba in the national tour of “Wicked”).

 Many other performers have found rewarding experiences in the theater, made lifelong friends, and been challenged to grow creatively and technically in their time at RLT.

 The education program was recognized with the 2002 Constance Welsh Theatre for Youth Award by the North Carolina Theatre Conference (NCTC).
 RLT was inducted in to the Raleigh Hall of Fame in 2007.
 In 2012, RLT received the Community Theatre Award from NCTC for the second time.

 Writing for the News and Observer in 2014, Roy Dicks said “RLT is redefining what you can expect from a community theatre.”
-RLT has won a number of the Independent Weekly’s awards for Best Live Theatre, most recently in 2016.
+RLT has won a number of the Independent Weekly’s awards for Best Live Theatre, most recently in 2016 and 2017.